dqian3/autobahn-artifact/README.md

 ## Testing Locally
-i.e. quick local run to get some numbers/see that it works (this might already clear the bar for some of the badges) -> fab local
+i.e. quick local run to get some numbers/see that it works (this might already clear the bar for some of the badges) In order to run a quick test locally simple navigate to `benchmark/` and run `fab local`

+This will run a simple local experiment, using the parameters provided in `fabfile.py` (in `def local()`) Additional instructions can be found in `benchmark/README`.
+> [!WARNING]
+> The Readme in branches Autobahn and Bullshark also contains some instructions to run on AWS.
+> These are inherited from Narwhal/Bullshark and have NOT BEEN TESTED by us.
+> We recommend you use the GCP instructions that we have trialed ourselves.

 ## Setting up GCP
 TODO: Can we provide alternatives on how to run elsehwere? (if the artifact committee cannot run on GCP)

 Detail which machines and configs we used (CPU/SSD...).
 What geo setup (i.e. where machines are located)

 We recommend running on GCP as our experiment scripts are designed to work with GCP.
-New users to GCP can get $300 worth of free credit, which should be plenty to reproduce our results
+New users to GCP can get $300 worth of free credit (https://console.cloud.google.com/welcome/new), which should be sufficient to reproduce our core results.

 ### Setup SSH keys
+In order to connect to GCP you will need to register an SSH key.

-Run the following command locally to generate ssh keys `ssh-keygen -t rsa -f ~/.ssh/KEY_FILENAME -C USERNAME -b 2048`
+If you do not already have an ssh key-pair, run the following command locally to generate ssh keys.
+`ssh-keygen -t rsa -f ~/.ssh/KEY_FILENAME -C USERNAME -b 2048`

-To add a public SSH key to project metadata using the Google Cloud console, do the following:
+To add a public SSH key to the project metadata using the Google Cloud console, do the following:

 1. In the Google Cloud console, go to the Metadata page.